 Many of our students who have the “Yoga Warehouse 2 Go” double CD audio recordings (one class with Shyam, one class with Mohini) have told us that the classes help them to keep up their Yoga practice at home or on the road.
 Over the years we sold many of these CD sets and now offer the classes here for free.
 If you’d like to make a donation to support the Yoga Warehouse, we will gratefully accept it.
 You can make a donation through Venmo (user name @ywyogis or search for “Yoga Warehouse” — you will find the Om symbol), or with a credit card by calling or texting us at 954-525-7726.

 These recordings were made specifically for students who are already familiar with the Classical Hatha Yoga sequence that is taught at Sivananda centers and ashrams around the world, so there is not much instruction for beginners or first-timers.
 That said, a most important instruction, whether you are a beginner or more experienced, is to never strain when you’re practicing.
 In fact, one of the great things about Hatha Yoga is that the benefits come without straining, so remember: Less is more!

-There are 12 asanas, or postures, that form the structure of our basic class.
+There are 12 asanas, or postures, that form a framework for our basic class.
 For specific instructions on some of the practices in the audio classes, please refer to our somewhat amateurish but hopefully informative videos:

 YOUTUBE INSTRUCTIONAL VIDEOS

 2) Alternate Nostril Breathing (Anuloma Viloma Pranayama)